JohnWeese/bouncing-box-refactor/README.md

 In addition, comments have been added to clarify the purpose of each subtask and to organize the `core logic` from the `helper functions`.

+For a program this small, this solution may seem like overkill.
+However, as our programs grow organizing code into `core logic` and `helper functions` will go a long way.

 ### Abstraction Example

 > Abstraction is the process of turning something specific (hard-coded) into something generic (reusable)